To print: Select File and then Print from your browser's menu

 “What should my blood glucose levels be?”

 While these numbers are the goals advised for most people, your doctor’s recommendations may vary depending on a number of variables, including pregnancy, age, and other health considerations.
-For example, Dr. Helena Rodbard, chair of the AACE’s Diabetes Care Guidelines Revision Task Force committee and an endocrinologist practicing in Rockville, Maryland, says, “In a patient with hypoglycemia unawareness (a condition in which blood glucose levels fall very low without triggering any of the usual warning symptoms, such as headache, dizziness, or hunger), it is reasonable to aim for higher blood glucose levels than the ones recommended by the guidelines.
+For example, Dr. Helena Rodbard, former chair of the AACE’s Diabetes Care Guidelines Revision Task Force committee and an endocrinologist practicing in Rockville, Maryland, says, “In a patient with hypoglycemia unawareness (a condition in which blood glucose levels fall very low without triggering any of the usual warning symptoms, such as headache, dizziness, or hunger), it is reasonable to aim for higher blood glucose levels than the ones recommended by the guidelines.
 It needs to be individualized.”
 At the other end of the spectrum are recommendations for pregnancy, when blood glucose levels need to be “as close to normal as possible,” she says.

 It is, Rodbard says, “very important to check blood glucose… [and] it’s absolutely essential if you’re making changes to your regimen.
 We want to prevent the complications of diabetes.
-We want people to live longer and better lives, even with diabetes—and it’s perfectly feasible.”
+We want people to live longer and better lives, even with diabetes — and it’s perfectly feasible.”

 “Will I need to take medicine?”